“For God so loved the world that He gave His One and Only Son, that whoever believes in Him shall not perish but have eternal life.” (John 3:16)

 Other disciples of the popular prophet ran a successful fishing business in Galilee, owning many boats and employing many fishermen.
 They returned to their business after the traumatic and confusing events of their prophet’s arrest, torture and public execution.

 This radical young prophet annoyed the Jewish leaders.
-He seemed to break so many of their strict religious laws and traditions.
+He broke many of their strict religious laws and traditions.
 He welcomed all kinds of people and was widely known as a friend of prostitutes and traitors like tax collectors.
 He visited their homes.
-He welcomed sinners to join him in the homes of strict religious leaders who were shocked by that and very angry.
+He welcomed sinners to join him in the homes of strict religious leaders who were shocked, appalled and angered.

 He survived many assassination attempts.
 Two kings, father and son, wanted to kill him (Matthew 2:13; Luke 13:31).
 People in his home village attempted to push him over a cliff (Luke 4:29).
 People in Jerusalem tried to stone him more than once (John 8:59, 10:31).
 Religious leaders often plotted to kill him (Matthew 12:14, 26:4; Mark 11:18; Luke 19:47).
 At times, his own family thought he was crazy, and many Jewish leaders said he used demonic powers (Mark 3:21-22).